kakrusch/docana-project-luka/README.md

 | ![Graph of the Sentiments of okays across subreddits](/figures/Sentiment of different okays across subreddits.png)  | ![Graph of the Sentiments of all subreddits expressed by ok](/figures/sent-all-okays.png) |

 Within subreddits, the patterns observed above are confirmed.
-TIFU expresses the most positive sentiment, because all versions of OK express a positive sentiment.
-In Askreddit, Relationships and TIFU, `okay`, `Ok`, `ok` and `k` all express positive sentiment.
+TIFU expresses the most positive sentiment because all versions of OK express a positive sentiment.
+In Askreddit, Relationships, and TIFU, `okay`, `Ok`, `ok`, and `k` all express positive sentiments.
 Of these, only `okay` is positive in League of Legends, which otherwise displays a markedly different pattern than the other subreddits, with `okay` being neutral and `Ok` very negative. `okey` and `O.K` display similar patterns, in that their sentiment is different in one out of the four subreddits. `okey` is overall positive, except in AskReddit, where it is the most negative version. `O.K` shows the opposite pattern, being consistently negative except in TIFU, where, like all other spellings, it has a positive sentiment.

 | ![Graph of the Sentiments of okays in AskReddit](/figures/Sentiment of different okays in AskReddit.png)  | ![Graph of the Sentiments of okays in League of Legends](/figures/Sentiment of different okays in League of Legends.png) |
 | ![Graph of the Sentiments of okays in Relationships](/figures/Sentiment of different okays in Relationships.png)  | ![Graph of the Sentiments of okays in TIFU](/figures/Sentiment of different okays in TIFU.png) |